 Disability Living Allowance is for people under 65 who have difficulty walking or looking after themselves (or both).

-Disability Living Allowance is for people under 65 who have difficulty walking or looking after themselves (or both).
-You may also be eligible if you need someone to look out for you, for example, because you have a mental health condition.
+You may also be eligible for Disability Living Allowance if you need someone to look out for you, for example because you have a mental health condition.

-To qualify, you need to have had difficulty walking or looking after yourself (eg cooking or dressing yourself) for at least three months.
+To qualify for Disability Living Allowance, you need to have had difficulty walking or looking after yourself (for example cooking or dressing yourself) for at least three months.
 These difficulties should be expected to last for at least the next six months.